-All around the country this week, girlfriends are on FaceTime, in group texts and on the gram getting their plans together for what’s sure to be an epic week of Black Girl Magic, togetherness and celebration in the Big Easy.
+Last year, all around the country, girlfriends Facetimed, were in group texts and on the gram getting their plans together for what’s sure to be an epic week of Black Girl Magic, togetherness and celebration in the Big Easy.
 Y’all saw the movie Girls Trip, you know what’s up!
-It’s Essence Festival time in New Orleans and we’re gearing up for what’s sure to be one of the best festivals yet as the brand celebrates its 25th anniversary!
+Essence Festival time in New Orleans is unlike any other and the feeling of nostalgic is running high since its cancellation last year due to Covid.

 I’ve attended Essence for over five years and every year I get asked these questions: